The world of RVing can be overwhelming for those who are just jumping in. There are all kinds of things to learn before your first RV trip.

 More Parking Available

 Finding parking for an enormous rig is a pain in the neck.
 Some parking lots simply will not be able to accommodate you, and squeezing into others will be dangerous and tedious.
-Smaller RVs, on the other hand, can park pretty much anywhere, and the smaller your motorhome is, the more parking options you’ll have.
+Smaller RVs, on the other hand, can park pretty much anywhere, meaning the smaller your motorhome is, the more parking options you’ll have.

 Good for Off-Road Driving

 Another thing small RVs can do more easily?
 Drive off-road.
 If you plan to do a lot of boondocking on undeveloped land, this can be a major bonus, so be sure to keep camping locations in mind when choosing the size of your RV.
+If you do want to take the rig off-road, try to find one that offer high clearance.
+More hefty tires and suspension are also a major bonus.

 Benefits of Large Drivable RVs